rchipka/symmetric/README.md

 1. Symmetric parses the Javascript the code to an abstract syntax tree (AST).
 2. Symmetric uses it's own Javascript evaluator to run the code on the client and server.
-3. Symmetric transfers state between the client and server over websockets or AJAX fallback.
+3. Symmetric transfers state between the client and server in real time.

 ### How can it execute server code on the client?